-Pursuant to applicable NRS 695G, you have the following appeal processes for any adverse benefit determination made during the precertification, concurrent review, retrospective review, or case management.
+Pursuant to applicable provisions of NRS Chapter 695G, you have the following appeal processes for any adverse benefit determination made during the precertification, concurrent review, retrospective review, or case management.
 An appeal may be initiated by the participant, treating provider, parent, legal guardian, or person authorized to make health care decisions by a power of attorney.